-The Unlawful Access to Stored Communications crime in the state of Texas gives police the right to arrest you if they believe you accessed, altered or prevented authorized access to stored electronic communications, unless you have proper authorization to do so.
+The Texas Unlawful Access to Stored Communications law gives police the right to arrest you if they believe you accessed, altered, or prevented authorized access to stored wires or electronic communications by obtaining access to the facilities through which the wire or communication is provided, unless you have proper authorization to do so.

 Have you been charged with Unlawful Access to Stored Communications?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Unlawful Access to Stored Communications is classified in the Texas Penal Code under Title 4 “Inchoate Offenses,” Chapter 16 “Criminal Instruments, Interception of Wire or Oral Communication, and Installation of Tracking Device.”
+The Penal Code classifies the Texas Unlawful Access to Stored Communications law under Title 4 “Inchoate Offenses,” Chapter 16 “Criminal Instruments, Interception of Wire or Oral Communication, and Installation of Tracking Device.”
+Learn more about the Texas offense of Unlawful Access to Stored Communications below.

 What is the current Texas law about Unlawful Access to Stored Communications?